Diadema setosum

 Diadema setosum is a species of long-spined sea urchin belonging to the family Diadematidae.
 It is a typical sea urchin, with extremely long, hollow spines that are mildly venomous.
 D. setosum differs from other Diadema with five, characteristic white dots that can be found on its body.
 The species can be found throughout the Indo-Pacific region, from Australia and Africa to Japan and the Red Sea.
 Despite being capable of causing painful stings when stepped upon, the urchin is only slightly venomous and does not pose a serious threat to humans.

 Description

 As a member of the class Echinoidea, the anatomy of Diadema setosum is that of a typical sea urchin.
-All of the animal's internal organs are enclosed within the spherical, black test that is essentially the body of the organism.
+All of the animal's internal organs are enclosed within the near-spherical, black test that is essentially the body and skeleton of the organism.
 However, the body is not perfectly spherical – Diadema tests are slightly dorso-ventrally compressed.
 Protruding outwards from the central body are the long spines iconic of a sea urchin's appearance.
 Like the other members of the family Diadematidae, the spines of D. setosum are extremely long and narrow in proportion to its body.
 The spines, often black but sometimes brown-banded, are hollow and contain a mild venom.
 D. setosum can be distinguished from other species in the genus Diadema by the presence of five white spots on the animal's test, strategically located between the urchin's ambulacral grooves.